 A combination of using these 3 things have tremendously decreased our family’s carbon footprint.

 1. The instant pot.
+It's basically an electric pressure cooker.
 You may have heard of it.
-You might already have it.
+You might already own one.
 It’s a sensational piece of kitchen equipment that has reached a tipping point in popularity.
-On my street alone 3 of us bought one during the Black Friday “week”.
-Instant Pot recipe books are everywhere and new bloggers arriving on the scene daily sharing their latest recipes with the world.
+On my street alone 3 of us bought ourselves one during the holiday season.
+Instant Pot recipe books are everywhere and new bloggers are arriving on the scene constantly (including me!) to share their latest recipe discoveries with the world.
 I have enthusiastically been taking all our families favorite dishes and “Instapotizing” them.

 When she told me she can make a delicious meal out of frozen chicken for her husband and child in under 30 minutes flat I was intrigued and impressed.
-So I got myself one.
+So I got myself an Instant Pot.
 And I adore it.
 As I continue to discover all it’s amazing potential here are a few things that tickle me:

 Which brings me to my next point.
-Buying in bulk and eating a vegetarian diet.
+Buying in bulk and eating more vegetables.
 A lot has been said about how much the meat industry contributes to global warming via greenhouse gas emission.
-So avoid eating too much meat is one sure way to help out mother nature.
-What’s even more important is how darn good beans and legumes are for us.
-And lucky for us a lot of recipes that our body craves and welcomes call for satiating beans, peas and legumes wrapped in a blanket of warm spices like cumin, ginger, turmeric and garlic.
-All these can be purchased in bulk and by weight for way less then it costs to buy a packaged brand item.
+So avoiding eating too much meat is one sure way to help out mother nature.
+What’s even more amazing is how darn good beans and legumes are for us.
+And lucky for us a lot of recipes that our body craves when we are feeling under the weather call for satiating beans, peas and legumes wrapped in a blanket of warm spices like cumin, ginger, turmeric and garlic.
+All these can be purchased in bulk and by weight for way less then it costs to buy a packaged item.

-So I have been purchasing in bulk things like rice, oatmeal, chickpeas, split peas, cashews and lentils and bringing them home in these Purifyou Premium Reusable Mesh Produce Bags.
-Along with avoiding using a plastic bag during the purchase this process has been saving me money because it’s way cheaper to buy by weight in bulk.
-I store my bulk items in big glass jars, freeing up the mesh bags (which conveniently come in three sizes, from small to large) to be used again and again in purchasing not only bulk items, but also fruits and veggies at the farmers market.
+I have been purchasing in bulk things like rice, oatmeal, chickpeas, split peas, cashews, walnuts and lentils and bringing them home in these Purifyou Premium Reusable Mesh Produce Bags.
+Along with avoiding using a plastic bag to bring my purchases home in I have also been saving money, because it’s cheaper to buy by weight in bulk.
+I store my bulk items in big glass jars, freeing up the mesh bags (which conveniently come in three sizes, from small to large) to be used again and again in purchasing not only bulk items, but also fruits and veggies.

 4 pounds of garbanzo beans for about $5